 How Much Mortgage Can I Get With a $100,000 Salary in Canada?

-We’ll illustrate how far a $100K income can go using realistic numbers and examples suited for today’s homebuyer.
+We’ll illustrate how far a $100K income can go with realistic numbers and examples tailored to today’s homebuyer.
 You will learn the difference between how much mortgage you can afford and how that differs from your qualifying mortgage amount.
 You’ll also understand how various downpayment and interest rate scenarios change the mortgage qualifying amounts across insured, insurable, and uninsured options.

 Key Highlights

-- Approval is capped by GDS and TDS rather than salary alone, and lenders include property taxes and heating costs in these ratios.
+- Approval is capped by GDS and TDS, not by salary alone, and lenders include property taxes and heating costs in these ratios.

-- The down payment affects the mortgage default insurance premium, pricing, and ratio limits, effectively increasing or decreasing the maximum qualifying amount.
+- The down payment affects mortgage default insurance premium pricing and ratio limits, thereby increasing or decreasing the maximum qualifying amount.

 - Mortgage affordability at your contract rate differs from qualification at the stress-tested rate.